rooklift/michael/README.md

 u.weight()
 // returns this sum of the unit's wood, coal, and uranium

+u.fuel()
+// returns the fuel value of the unit's carried resources

 u.order_move(d)                     // d == "n" | "s" | "e" | "w" | "c"
 // orders the unit to move in the specified direction